SuzukiRyuichiro/homepage/content/projects/building-lily58.md

 ### Put the key switches

 Now for the final step: putting in the key switches.
 Take your switches and carefully press them into the switch sockets you soldered earlier.
 Make sure they're firmly seated and level.
-Once all switches are in place, you can proceed to add your keycaps.
+Once all switches are in place, you can proceed to add your key caps.

 And there you have it, your very own Lily58 mechanical keyboard!
 With this new setup, not only do you have a more ergonomic layout, but you also get the satisfaction of having built it yourself.